-The case study is an example of practice, with clear boundaries, which can be observed and reported.
-Sample sections of the field-notes are presented as Appendix A, covering meetings, training, interviews and school-provision.
+This case study of SYEP is an example of practice, with clear boundaries, which can be observed and reported.
 Various theoretical perspectives can be applied to it so that processes and significance can be opened up and the 'case' interpreted.
-Some case studies are descriptive and relatively untheorised, offering illustrations of practice, telling it 'as it is'.
-Analysis can move towards an interpretative framework, asking questions rather than describing.
-This case study has clear boundaries, a project which began in 2000 and is still continuing, working with schools in economically disadvantaged areas.
+Analysis asks questions of significance and meaning.
 A case study describes in depth and explains a set of circumstances.
-A case study can take many forms: I have approached my material ethnographically through observation and interviewing over four years, coming to terms with explicit and tacit theorising, multiple perspectives, and a potential conflict between the researcher's (etic) and observed (emic) points of view 7.
+I have approached my study ethnographically through observation and interviewing over four years, coming to terms with explicit and tacit theorising, multiple perspectives, and a potential conflict between the researcher's and observed points of view.
 A researcher needs a voice to explain, interpret, consider and wrestle with difficult data and concepts.
 The data is also full of other voices, some loud and others nearly silent.
-Research has to deal with complexity and ambiguity: the researcher has to avoid gullibility and simplistic assumptions, or hijacked by a particular power group.
+Research has to deal with complexity and ambiguity: the researcher has to avoid gullibility and simplistic assumptions, or being hijacked by a particular power group.
 Each 'voice' has its own way of theorising in different ways which have to be navigated.
 Many arguments have to be weighed before conclusions are made.
+Ethnographers can be outsiders or insiders; each have to control for bias.
+In this study the ethnographer is an outsider to the project although treated as a team member whose detachment was valued.